XRAccessibility/xraccessibility.github.io/README.md

 [XR Access](https://xraccess.org/): A community committed to making virtual, augmented, and mixed reality (XR) accessible to people with disabilities.
+Their Accessible Development of XR (adXR) work stream focuses on making it easier for developers to create accessible XR applications.
+Join their [Slack](https://bit.ly/xraccess-slack) here.

-[HoloDevelopers](https://holodevelopersslack.azurewebsites.net/): A Mixed-Reality-Toolkit on Slack with a channel on accessibility.
+[HoloDevelopers](https://holodevelopersslack.azurewebsites.net/): A Slack community focused on HoloLens development.
+See the #accessibility channel.